ramanbajpai7/Amazon-clone/README.md

 ## Description

 The Amazon Clone is a front-end implementation of an ecommerce website.
 It provides users with a similar interface to browse products, view product details, add products to the cart, and simulate the checkout process.
-This project serves as a learning exercise to understand the fundamentals of web development using HTML and CSS.
+This project serves as a learning exercise to understand the fundamentals of web development using HTML and CSS..

 ## Features